-An EVFU file can be in one of two formats.
-These are both described below.
+An EVFU file can be in either the new format or the old format.
+Both formats are described below.

-You should use the new format introduced at Rev. 21.0 for all new EVFU files.
-It allows you to directly specify the line numbers associated with channels, and makes the construction of correct EVFU files much easier.
+You should use the new format for all new EVFU files.
+The new format allows you to specify directly the line numbers associated with channels, and makes it easy to construct correct EVFU files.

-In pre-Rev. 21.0 EVFU files, channel numbers are on the exact lines that they control.
+In old format EVFU files, channel numbers are on the exact lines that they control.
 This format is difficult to read and maintain because of the large number of blank lines.
-However, you can still use EVFU files of this format at Rev. 21.0.